oracle/oraclesolaris-contrib/OracleSolaris_OCI/02_Block_Storage/README.md

-#### c) Once you have created the Block Volume you can then navigate to your instance to attach the Block Volume to your instance
+#### 1.4 Once you have created the Block Volume you can then navigate to your instance to attach the Block Volume to your instance